 You can also use an orbital sander which will help speed up the sanding process.
 Plus, have some water around for cleaning purposes.

-Steps for Painting Over Ceramic Tile
+Steps for Painting Over Ceramic Tiles

-When you have collected all the above materials, you are now ready to give a new finish to your ceramic tiles in the kitchen.
+When you have collected all the above materials, you are ready to give a new finish to your ceramic tiles in the kitchen.

 Ready to get started with the steps?
 Let’s dive in!

-Step # 1- Prepare The Tiles
+Step 1- Prepare the Tiles

-This means having to remove the dirt, debris, and film that covers the tile.
+While ceramic tile can be painted, it does need to be prepared – meaning having to remove the dirt, debris, and film that covers the tile.

 - Open the windows